 Dogs and wildfires: Limit outdoor activities

-Wildfires significantly deteriorate air quality, posing serious health risks to dogs.
-Thick smoke and particulate matter can lead to respiratory issues, allergies, and exacerbate existing conditions such as asthma.
+Wildfires significantly worsen air quality, posing serious health risks to dogs.
+Thick smoke and particulate matter can lead to respiratory issues, allergies, and flare-ups of existing conditions such as asthma.
 Dr. Gabrielle Fadl of the Bond Vet Clinic in New York City notes that exposure to polluted air can profoundly impact pets’ health, causing symptoms like coughing, sneezing, and wheezing.
+Short-nosed breeds like bulldogs, pugs, and Boston terriers are especially vulnerable because their compressed airways make it harder to filter out smoke particles.

 Dogs and wildfires: Create a safe indoor environment